truenas/middleware/docs/userguide/index.rst

  ForceCommand internal-sftp
  AllowTcpForwarding no

 #.  **Start the SSH service** in Control Services.
-Click the red OFF button next to SSH.
+Click the red "OFF" button next to SSH.
 After a second or so, it will change to a blue ON, indicating that
     the service has been enabled.

 #.  **Test the connection** from a client by running